First Presbyterian Church (Van Horn, Texas)

 First Presbyterian Church, now known as Primera Iglesia Bautista (First Baptist Church), is a historic Christian church building on Fannin and 3rd Streets in Van Horn, Texas.

 The Carpenter Gothic-style church building was constructed in 1901.
 It was added to the National Register of Historic Places in 1978.
 As of 2013, the church is known as Primera Iglesia Bautista (First Baptist Church).
-The congregation offers Sunday services in Spanish at 11 a.m. and Wednesday evening prayer meetings at 7 p.m.
+The congregation offers Sunday services in Spanish at 11 am and Wednesday evening prayer meetings at 7 pm.